 While rarely sighted in North America an average of 30 pairs a year nest on Palmyra Atoll.

 This booby's next meal is completely dependent upon the existence of schools of tuna that push prey fish near the surface of the ocean.

 Pacific Remote Islands Marine National Monument

-Palmyra Atoll National Wildlife Refuge and six other national wildlife refuges are seemingly just dots near the equator of the Pacific Ocean, but upon a closer look these islands, reefs, and atolls are at the epicenter of Pacific Remote Islands Marine National Monument, the largest marine conservation area in the world.
+Palmyra Atoll National Wildlife Refuge and six other national wildlife refuges are seemingly just dots near the equator of the Pacific Ocean, but upon a closer look these islands, reefs, and atolls are at the epicenter of Pacific Remote Islands Marine National Monument, one of the largest marine conservation areas in the world.
 These refuges host terrestrial and marine life in numbers and unique and specialized life forms beyond our imagination and they provide a safe haven for millions of birds and marine life that swarm to shallow areas and islands to rest, to feed, to mate, and to give life to their off-spring.Learn More

 U.S. Fish and Wildlife Service

 Palmyra Atoll National Wildlife Refuge is managed by the Fish & Wildlife Service in the Marine Monuments Program of the Pacific Islands Refuges and Monuments Office (PIRAMO).
 For more information contact: U.S. Fish and Wildlife Service/Palmyra Atoll National Wildlife Refuge, Box 50167, Honolulu, HI 96850 808-792-9540.Marine Monuments and Wildlife Refuges of the Central Pacific Ocean

 The National Wildlife Refuge System, within the U.S. Fish and Wildlife Service, manages a national network of lands and waters set aside to conserve America’s fish, wildlife, and plants.